Mysterious Water Suspension

 - Bucket to catch the falling water

-- Cover the bottle with an index card.
-Hold the card in place as you turn the card and the bottle upside down.
-Slowly remove the card from the opening and the water mysteriously stays in the bottle.
-Oh, did we mention that you should probably hold the bottle over the bucket?
-Or you can just hold the bottle over your friend who is holding the bucket.
+Cover the opening with the index card.
+Hold the card in place as you turn the card and the jar upside down.
+Let go of the card.
+Surprisingly, the card remains attached to the lid of the upside-down jar.
+Carefully remove the card from the opening and the water mysteriously stays in the jar!

 Replace the card, turn the whole thing over, remove the card, and pour out the water . . . while enjoying the sounds of ooohs and ahhhs!

 This is truly an amazing science magic trick because several scientific principles come into play to make the water appear to be suspended in the jar.
 Atmospheric pressure (the pressure exerted by the surrounding air) is the force that holds the index card in place.
 The card stays on the upside-down jar because the pressure of the air molecules pushing up on the card is greater than the weight of the water pushing down.

 But how does the water stay in the jar when the card is removed?
 The answer is surface tension.
 The surface of a liquid behaves as if it has a thin membrane stretched over it.
 A force called cohesion, which is the attraction of similar molecules to each other, causes this effect.
 The water stays in the jar even though the card is removed because the molecules of water are joined together (through cohesion) to form a thin membrane between each tiny opening in the screen.